Post-Acute Withdrawal Syndrome is not a term many people are familiar with, although most know about the symptoms.

 Imagine being able to understand something when it is first explained to you but then, 20 minutes later, you either can’t make sense of it or have forgotten it completely.
 This is a common and particularly frustrating symptom that accompanies PAWS.

-In addition, long term memory can be affected, and those experiencing PAWS may have a difficult time remembering significant events from their past.
-Much like how their ability to thinking clearly comes and goes, memory can also come and go.
+In addition, long term memory can be affected, and those experiencing Post-Acute Withdrawal Syndrome may have a difficult time remembering significant events from their past.
+Much like how their ability to thinking clearly comes and goes, memory can also come and go in the same manner.

 Something that is easily remembered in one moment may be lost in the next, making it especially difficult to retain new information and learn new skills.